-that inward FATS only capture foreign-controlled corporations, while the national accounts capture all resident corporations.
-We have checked that the residual $\pi_l$ is reliable: the labor share in the local sector is consistent with available estimates of the corporate labor share (e.g., Karabarbounis and Neiman, 2014; Cette, Koehl and Philippon, 2019; Gutiérrez and Piton, 2020).
+Once we have π (based on national accounts data) and π_f (based on inward FATS), we compute the profitability of local firms π_l as a residual using the fact that $\pi = s \cdot \pi_f + (1-s) \cdot \pi_l$, where s is the share of wages paid by foreign firms.
+This computation delivers accurate results because following international guidelines (Eurostat, 2012), variables in foreign affiliates statistics are defined and constructed just like in the national accounts, the only difference being that inward FATS only capture foreign-controlled corporations, while the national accounts capture all resident corporations.
+We have checked that the residual π_l is reliable: the labour share in the local sector is consistent with available estimates of the corporate labour share (e.g. Karabarbounis and Neiman, 2014; Cette et al., 2019; Gutiérrez and Piton, 2020).
 A number of additional points are worth noting about foreign affiliates statistics.

+4.2.1.
 Double-counting issues.
-Although in most European countries the publication of foreign affiliates statistics started only around 2010, as we have seen in Section 3.3 in the United States outward FATS (called "Activities of US Multinational Enterprises") have been published annually since 1982 by the Bureau of Economic Analysis (BEA).
+Although in most European countries the publication of foreign affiliates statistics started only around 2010, as we have seen in Section 3.3 in the US outward FATS (called "Activities of US Multinational Enterprises") have been published annually since 1982 by the Bureau of Economic Analysis (BEA).

 A concern with some of these BEA data is that they double-count foreign income (Blouin and Robinson, 2019).
 More precisely, "net income" as reported in the BEA Income Statement tables (D1-D13) double-counts the income of US affiliates going through chains of holding companies.
-However, we do not use "net income" in this paper.
-We use the BEA Value Added tables (F1-F9), which are the tables that report our statistics of interest as defined in Section 3.1: the value-added Y, employee compensation wL, operating surplus rK, net interest paid $p \cdot rK$ , and pre-tax profits $(1-p) \cdot rK$ of the majority-owned affiliates of US multinationals abroad (always net of depreciation).
+However, we do not use "net income" in this article.
+We use the BEA Value Added tables (F1-F9), which are the tables that report our statistics of interest as defined in Section 3.1: the value-added Y, employee compensation wL, operating surplus rK, net interest paid $p \cdot rK$, and pre-tax profits $(1-p) \cdot rK$ of the majority-owned affiliates of US multinationals abroad (always net of depreciation).
 Pre-tax profit in the BEA Value Added Tables (called "profit-type return" by the BEA) does not double-count profits, because in contrast to "net income" it does not count as profit equity income received.
-The foreign affiliates statistics compiled internationally and used in this paper are the analogue of the BEA Value Added Tables.
+The foreign affiliates statistics compiled internationally and used in this article are the analogue of the BEA Value Added Tables.
 Pre-tax profit in these statistics excludes equity income received and does not double count profits.

+4.2.2.
 Imputations for missing countries.
 The main OECD economies including key havens (such as Ireland, Luxembourg, the Netherlands, and Switzerland) publish foreign affiliates statistics.
-For these countries, we compute $\pi_f$ using their inward FATS.
-For the countries that do not publish FATS yet (which is the case for smaller, non-OECD havens, e.g., Bermuda, the Cayman Islands, Hong Kong), we impute the profits and wages of foreign firms in two steps.
+For these countries, we compute π_f using their inward FATS.
+For the countries that do not publish FATS yet (which is the case for smaller, non-OECD havens e.g. Bermuda, the Cayman Islands, and Hong Kong), we impute the profits and wages of foreign firms in two steps.